Coupures

 To protect Delfzijl from the Spanish army, construction of a small fortification around Delfzijl began in 1569.
 Nevertheless, Delfzijl was ultimately captured by the Spanish in 1580.
 In 1591, Prince Maurice recaptured the city, expanded the fortifications, and built a wide wall on the sea side, incorporating the Grote Waterpoort (Great Water Gate).
 Later, during the Siege of Delfzijl (1813-1814), the English entered the city through this gate when they recaptured it from the French.

-The floodgates are important passages in the flood defence the city and the harbor.
+The coupures are key passages in the flood defence between the city and the port.
 With four passages, they protect us from outside water.
-When the water level exceeds 3 meters above sea level, we close the gates and take action.
-The Grote Waterpoort is a historical symbol of our water management.
+When the water level rises to more than 3 metres above sea level, we close the gates and spring into action.
+The Grote Waterpoort is an historic symbol of our water management.

-The Grote Waterpoort as it stands today was built in 1833.
-In the 1970s, this dyke gap was dyke gap and is still in use today as a coupure.
-The gate can be closed with a metal door in case of flooding.
+The Grote Waterpoort, as it stands today, was built in 1833.
+In the 1970s, this dyke passage was restored and is still in use today as a coupure.
+The gate can be closed with a metal door in the event of rising water.

-The Kleine Waterpoort, also known as the Ruyterpoort, is another cut in the dyke Delfzijl.
-Its doors can be closed with a manually operated revolving door.
-The gate owes its name to Michiel de Ruyter, who brought the West Indian fleet ashore in Delfzijl in 1665.
-The gate has several paintings commemorating this event.
+The Kleine Waterpoort, also known as the Ruyterpoort, is another coupure in the dyke at Delfzijl.
+Its gates can be closed with a manually operated swing gate.
+The gate is named after Michiel de Ruyter, who brought the West India fleet ashore at Delfzijl in 1665.
+The gate features several paintings commemorating this event.

 Farmsumer gate